Key takeaways:

 Homocysteine levels can be high for a number of reasons:[ref][ref]

 Genetic mutations in the CBS gene can cause rare cases of hyperhomocysteinemia.
-Children with rare mutations in CBS or MTR genes can have neural tube defects, early atherosclerosis, or neurological effects.[ref]
+Children with rare mutations in the CBS or MTR genes can have neural tube defects, early atherosclerosis, or neurological effects.[ref]

 Related article: MTHFR and the methylation cycle